-The Correlator3DTM point cloud filtering tool enables users to filter a point cloud based on the number of observations assigned to each point during point cloud generation (an optional product of the DSM generation process).
+This option allows users to filter a point cloud based on the number of observations assigned to each point during point cloud generation (an optional product of the DSM generation process).
 The tool contains a list of numbers, which correspond to each possible number of observations.
 For each number, there is a checkbox that users can uncheck if they do not want to keep points in that category.
-Real-time visual feedback is provided to help users make informed decisions about which categories to keep.
-Once users have made their selections, they can click on the "Process" button, and the software will remove any unchecked categories from the point cloud.
-This allows users to focus on specific areas of interest within the point cloud with greater precision and accuracy, by eliminating points that do not meet their desired criteria.